 While in seminary, Kevin served as the seminary intern at the First Presbyterian Church of Shelbyville, Kentucky.
 He was ordained and installed as the Associate Pastor of the Hill United Presbyterian Church in Butler, Pennsylvania.
 He was called as the Pastor of the Oakland Presbyterian Church in Springfield, Ohio.
 Kevin came to First Pres as Co-Pastor in 1997 and became Pastor in 2008.

 Kevin is married to the Reverend Wendy McCormick, director of the Southwest Center for Congregations.
 They are parents to triplet daughters, Lydia, Joanna, and Abigail.
-Kevin is also the proud owner of a slightly neurotic Labrador retriever named Sullivan.
+Kevin is also the proud owner of a frisky Golden retriever named Buckeye.

 In the fall, Kevin is a rabid Ohio State Buckeye and Pittsburgh Steeler football fan.
 In the winter, his hair and beard turns white and he’s been seen around town in a red suit and big black boots.
 Kevin is hardly ever without his iPod and a cup of coffee.
 His favorite place on earth is Crested Butte, Colorado.